 During the Napoleonic invasion of the early 1800s, French troops desecrated his tomb.
 What few remains that survived found their way to Lisbon.
 Placed inside the Mercês chapel in Bairro Alto, Carvalho e Melo returned to the same street where he had lived during the most influential time of his life.
 But when that chapel was demolished in 1923 to construct a residential building, his remains came to this church.
 Due to so many changes of location & the Igreja da Memória being closed to the public until 1951, most lisboetas have no idea where this once powerful figure finally found a permanent home.
 If the room is closed, try opening the door or ask to see inside.
 Someone will be glad to assist.

-If you enjoyed this post, imagine how great the 145-page Catholic Heritage guide would be on a visit to Lisbon!
+If you enjoyed this post, imagine how great our Catholic Heritage guide would be on a visit to Lisbon!
 The Igreja da Memória is one of 22 sites discussed in detail.
 Don’t worry if you’re religious or not… this guide uses Catholic heritage as a vehicle for discussing current events, important national history & the ever-changing relationship between church & state in Portugal.
 Consider it a respectful religious guide written for a secular audience.
 As always, thanks for your support!